 Before we get started, a few housekeeping things:

-In case you missed it, here are Week 1, Week 2, Week 3, Week 4, and Week 5.
+In case you missed it, here are Week 1, Week 2, Week 3, Week 4, and Week 5 of the One Room Challenge.
 I definitely urge you to look at the before photos from week 1 to really see how much of a transformation this project has been!

 And a full source list for everything in this space will be at the bottom of the post, but if I missed anything, please let me know down in the comments and I’ll get you a link!